GBNTN/In_Silico_Homeworks/README.md

 This repository contains the homeworks of the course In Silico Neuroscience at EPFL.

-Team : Camil Hamdane, Martim Beels, Nathan Girard
+Team : Camil Hamdane, Martim Simões, Nathan Girard